 Threats

 According to this data, they engaged in cannibalism, with larger animals preying on smaller ones.
-This may explain why smaller Dunkleosteus inhabited shallower ocean areas, distant from its deeper regions, while larger ones reigned supreme.
+This may explain why smaller ones inhabited shallower ocean areas, distant from their deeper regions, while larger ones reigned supreme.

-3. The largest Dunkleosteus was 33 ft long and weighed around 9,000 lbs.
+- The largest one was 33 ft long and weighed around 9,000 lbs.

 FAQs